LuciusColt/CAIN/content/Handbook Exp. 3 - Harpocrates Dossier/Defiance/Witness.md

 >Yellow is most likely the first color that the human eye perceives after birth.

->ACTIVELY MONITORED: Due to the inability to effectively decommission Witness users through amnestics, SEER actively moniters all Witness users.
+>ACTIVELY MONITORED: Due to the inability to effectively decommission Witness users through amnestics, SEER actively monitors all Witness users.

 ---